-French Chicken Marengo recipe created for victorious Napoleon
+The original French Chicken Marengo recipe was created for the victorious Napoleon

 Text from The Times (Shreveport, Louisiana) September 7, 1967

 When an emperor sits down to dine, he likes chicken just as much as the rest of us.
 Chicken Marengo, one of the great French classics, was invented on the battlefield at Marengo for Napoleon by his master chef, Dunand.
 A dish to honor an occasion.